Global Foresight: Preparing for Future Trends

 How to Register

-The online registration form includes a short entry form, statement of interest, brief bio, and resume.
-Registrations are due by Friday, October 13, 2023, by 11:59 PM EST. They will be reviewed on a rolling basis.
+The online application includes a short entry form, statement of interest, brief bio, and resume.
+Entries will be reviewed on a rolling basis.
+Please note that spaces are limited and the course may fill before the deadline.
+Incomplete applications will not be considered.

 Alumni